 Wavegarden was the first of the new breed of wave pool technologies to make an impact with their 2011 prototype.
 Their revolutionary hydrofoil concept used a moving energy source to create waves of any length without losing power or shape.
 Two commercial installations have been built in Wales and Texas.
-The wave quality is excellent, nearly identical to KSwaveco’s prototype but smaller in wave height.
+The wave quality is excellent, nearly identical to KSwaveco’s prototype but smaller in wave height and not as hollow.

 The major issues with this technology are the wave frequency, power draw, and reliability.
 The wave frequency of 1.5-2/minute (1 right and 1 left created simultaneously on either side of the central pier) is much higher than most other technologies, but since this is the single biggest issue with wave pool profitability in general, there is still much room for improvement.